24/7 INJURY HELPLINE (479) 783-0036

 Call the Police

 When law enforcement responds to the call from the scene, they will assess the accident and create a police report containing information such as the time, location, drivers, and vehicles involved.
 They will also include their initial assessment of who was at fault for the crash.
 This document will be a vital piece of evidence in your accident claim.
-Your attorney can later request a copy of the crash record and verify that the information in it is correct.
+Your Fort Smith, Arkansas, attorney can later request a copy of the crash record and verify that its information is correct.

 Take Pictures of the Accident Site

-Use your smartphone to take photos of the accident scene, including any vehicle damage, skid marks, and any visible injuries.
-Pictures often prove to be valuable evidence that can be used to prove your insurance claim or when pursuing legal action.
+Use your smartphone to take pictures of the accident scene, including any vehicle damage, skid marks, and visible injuries.
+Pictures often prove valuable evidence that can be used to prove your insurance claim or when pursuing legal action.

 Collect Contact Information